hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-powershell-sdk.md

 }
 ```

-A﻿fter getting the systems list with the *Invoke-SystemsList* command, I stored the system name and system Id in an array, because I will need the system Id for many of the possible commands.
-Generally it is the case that  the systems, volume, hosts, initiators etc. you want to use in your scripts are defined by their ids.
+A﻿fter getting the systems list with the *Invoke-SystemsList* command, I stored the system name and system Id in an array, because I will need the system Id for many of the possible API commands.
+Generally it is the case that  the systems, volume, hosts, initiators etc. you want to manipulate in your scripts are defined by their ids.
 I.e. if you work with the DSCC API you will work with the id of the object you want to change or delete.

 If I want to create for instance a new volume, then I do need to define the volume parameters like name, size etc. and the system where I want to create the volume.
 The system is defined by its system id and a new volume can be created with the *Invoke-VolumeCreate* command that has two input parameters: the system id and the volume parameters that are stored in a *CreateVolumeInput* object using the *Initialize-CreateVolumeInput* method.